Human Rights

 Transfer Credit/Study Abroad Credit

-Human rights majors may transfer a maximum of three courses from other institutions.
-Human rights concentrators may transfer a maximum of two courses from other institutions.
-This includes study abroad credit.
-No more than one Advanced Placement course can be counted for the major or concentration.
-The application of transferred courses to the major or concentration must be approved by the Director of Undergraduate Studies or the undergraduate adviser.
+Human rights students may transfer a maximum of three courses (nine Columbia-equivalent credits) towards the Major or one course (three Columbia-equivalent credits) towards the Minor for courses taken at another institution.
+This includes study abroad credit and Advanced Placement courses.
+No more than one AP course can be transferred towards the major or the minor.
+The application of transferred courses must be approved by the Director of Undergraduate Studies or the undergraduate adviser.

-Students wishing to count transfer courses toward the major or concentration should email uhrp@columbia.edu with their Transfer Credit Report, the syllabi of the courses they want to count toward departmental requirements, and a statement of how they want to apply the transfer credits to the requirements.
+Students wishing to count transfer courses toward the major or the minor should email uhrp@columbia.edu with their Entrance/Transfer Credit Report or a transcript, the syllabi of the courses they want to count toward departmental requirements, and a statement of how they want to apply the transfer credits to the requirements.

 Major in Human Rights